 SUEZ in the UK commits to developing and delivering a proactive approach to tackling hidden labour exploitation.
 We will continue to achieve this by carrying out the following:

 - The existence of an appropriate policy on preventing hidden labour exploitation which will be reviewed on a regular basis.

 - The existence of practical and pragmatic working procedures to support local management in this aim.

-- The delivery of training for key managers using both external organisations and internal resources.
-A key support relationship has been developed with the organisation ‘Hope for Justice’ in 2015.
+- The delivery of training for key managers using both external organisations and internal resources for SUEZ’s water business.
+A key support relationship has been developed and maintained with the organisation Hope for Justice.

 - Working closely and engaging with employees and employee representative bodies as part of preventative strategies.

 Organisational structure and supply chains